Felixdiamond/E-Readify/README.md

     server running on port ......
 ```

-The APIs are now ready for use
-Note: GET request parameters are sent through the param object and other requests are sent through the body object of the http request.
+The APIs are now ready for use.
+Note that GET request parameters are sent through the param object and other requests are sent through the body object of the http request.

 ## APIs